 How to Find a Good Home Nursing Agency

-At the top of the list is verifying licensure and certification.
-However, you will also want to make sure the nurses taking care of your loved ones are compassionate, gentle, trustworthy, timely, organized and proactive.
+Once you’ve made all of the planning arrangements for in-home nursing care, the top of your to-do list is verifying the licensure and certification of the health care agency.
+However, you will also want to make sure the nurses taking care of your loved ones are compassionate, gentle, trustworthy, timely, organized, and proactive.

 Below are eight questions we feel are essential when looking for a home nursing agency to meet your needs.

 Questions to Ask Before Selecting an In-Home Nurse

 Take advantage of in-home and/or phone consultations with potential health care providers, and have the following List of Questions at the ready.

 By the time you have interviewed them all, you will have a feel for which one will be the best match for your loved one(s).

 1. How long have you worked in the community?